LAB02-Research/HASS.Agent/README.md

 ![Update window](https://raw.githubusercontent.com/LAB02-Research/HASS.Agent/main/Images/hass_agent_update.png)

 If you're using the installer, it'll launch HASS.Agent for you when it's done.
-But if you've updated manually, just doubleclick the .exe and you'll be offered to relaunch using the scheduled task (if present).
-That way, you don't have to open task scheduler.
+But if you've updated manually, just doubleclick `HASS.Agent.exe`.

 ----